Financial services | Case study

 Why knowing 90% of your customers isn’t enough

 To better serve customers, Western Union is transitioning from a retail-first organization – in the U.S. alone there are 57,000 Western Union agent locations – to a digital-first one.
-As part of this transformation, the financial services company is integrating records from digital and retail channels to form 360-degree customer views.
+As part of this transformation, the financial services company is integrating records from online and retail channels to form 360-degree customer views.

 Western Union did have some insight into their customers.
 They used a 10-year-old rules-based master data management tool that cleaned around 80% to 90% of the customer data.
 However, that wasn’t enough to impact the bottom line.